 A copy of the written determination is sent to both parties once it's accepted and signed off by us.

-For more information on administrative reviews read our booklet Helping you to understand child support reviews (IR175) - go to "Forms and guides".
+For more information on administrative reviews read our booklet Helping you to understand child support reviews (IR175).

 The rights of each party

-For more information, read our booklet Helping you understand child support and the Family Court (IR174) - go to "Forms and guides".
+For more information, read our booklet Helping you understand child support and the Family Court (IR174).